Black-Observer/oro-filesystem/README.md

 ZIP files also use an index.
 This is just needed to know which ZIP file to check when we request a file.

 Since ZIP support is just an idea at the moment, there's no format decided yet.

+## FAQ

+#### Read-Only?
+Why?

+Because it's meant to be used for packed assets in games.
+During development (while using the engine's editor), files are saved to the normal filesystem by using the normal filesystem.
+You don't need a library for that.